name-finder/name-finder/README.md

     predict/age/ava
     predict/age/ava?living=1

-Practical example: 95% of Taylors are <= 34.
-This has implications for what kind of advertising, etc., could be most relevant to a customer named Taylor whose age isn't known.
+Practical example: 95% of Taylors are between age 3 and age 36 (inclusive of 2021 data).
+This has implications for what kind of advertising, etc., could be most relevant to a customer named Taylor whose age isn't otherwise known.

     predict/age/taylor